JakeSidSmith/watch-less-do-more/README.md

 ## About

 Rather than watching a directory for changes in any files, like other watchers, watch-less-do-more watches your main less file and automatically watches only its dependencies.
-If the main files, or any of it's dependencies change, the main file is compiled.
+If the main file, or any of it's dependencies change, the main file is compiled.
 This also allows you to watch multiple main files in a directory, and only compile the ones that have either changed themselves, or have had their dependencies changed.
 Additionally, this means that updating your node_modules (if any are dependencies of your less) will cause your less to recompile.

 ## Example